recidive/matic-docs/docs/zkEVM/zkProver/executor-pil.md

 The Executor therefore uses an internal 4-element register called `op = [_,_,_,_]`, for handling values from the Storage ROM, which are needed in the internal step-by-step evaluations of the Storage Action being executed.
 It is thus reset to 0 after every evaluation.

-All the function calls seen in the Assembly code;
+All the function calls seen in the Assembly code:

 `GetSibling()`, `GetValueLow()`, `GetValueHigh()`, `GetRKey()`, `GetSiblingRKey()`, `GetSiblingHash()`, `GetSiblingValueLow()`, `GetSiblingValueHigh()`, `GetOldValueLow()`, `GetOldValueHigh()`, `GetLevelBit()`, `GetTopTree()`, `GetTopBranch()` and `GetNextKeyBit()`;